swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 [JSConf EU 2013 presentation by Peter Hunt](http://2013.jsconf.eu/speakers/pete-hunt-react-rethinking-best-practices.html) that explained the architecture.

+Modifying and querying the DOM is a huge performance bottleneck and React adopts an approach that avoids that without sacrificing expressivity.
+While it present a friendly well designed Object Oriented interface, everything underneath the hood is has been crafted with the eye of a pragmatic functional programmer.

 The React Devs have been ridiculously friendly and responsive in answering many questions so I could determine an passable interface to React from ClojureScript.